Major Northern Indigenous Hub And Databases Launched, Documenting Observations And Knowledge Of The Arctic

 by Sabrina Heerema | Published: 16-Oct-24 | Last updated: 23-Aug-24 | Tags : Arctic climate Data indigenous knowledge observation research | category: PRESS RELEASE

-A major northern indigenous hub and Event Databases have been launched, documenting observations and knowledge about the Arctic.
+A major northern Indigenous Knowledge hub and Event Databases have been launched, documenting observations and knowledge about the Arctic.
 This will allow for a broader understanding of changes in the Arctic environment, as well as the potential for novel responses to the challenges faced due to climate change.

 Findings documented by the newly launched databases include: